BROADSoftware/HADeploy/docsite/docs/more/under_the_hood.md

 #### `{{{my_variable}}}`

 This is the variable notation used during the rendering of step 6.
-This will allow all snippets provided by the plugin to acccess variables of the model.
+This will allow all snippets provided by the plugin to access variables of the model.

 #### `{{my_variable}}`